Biographies Characteristics Analysis

 Year of construction: 1995

-The construction of this structure with a height of 421 meters lasted about 5 years.
+The construction of this 421-meter-high structure lasted about 5 years.

-For the original lighting, the Menara Tower received the unofficial name "Garden of Light".
+For its original lighting, the Menara Tower received the unofficial name “Garden of Light”.

 Height: 435 meters